stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Publishing - API Products and Developer Portals/README.md

 ![image alt text](./media/image_7.png)

-* Select the "Anonymous" option so anyone can view this API through the portal.
+* Select the "Anonymous users" option so anyone can view this API through the portal.
 Click **Finish** to publish the API product (and OpenAPI Specification Snapshot) to the Developer Portal.

 * You should now see your new API Product published to the portal.